practicalli/spacemacs/source-control/forge-configuration.md

 Personal Access tokens can be revoked and recreated at any time.
 They are a safer approach than using your GitHub password.

-> #### Hint::GitHub layer configuration
-> Creating a personal access token is the same as setup in the [GitHub layer configuration](github-configuration.md), however, you may wish to create a separate token for added security.

 ### Create an encrypted .authinfo.gpg file